Identifying the Cause of a Truck Accident

 - Steering – Regular maintenance can also help prevent crashes caused by steering failure.
 By greasing the steering joints, replacing worn-out parts, and checking the power steering fluid as needed, many accidents can be avoided.
 When this is neglected, the results are collisions which often lead to serious injury.

 - Suspension – Because trucks carry heavy loads, part of a regular maintenance check must include a check of suspension parts such as U-bolts and other spring suspension parts.
 It is also important that the truck not be overloaded during the trip to avoid suspension damage.

-Working With a Trained Truck Accident Attorney
+Working With Trained Truck Accident Lawyers

 The Ammons Law Firm has prosecuted truck-related accidents for over thirty years and has successfully recovered over $1 billion in compensation from wrongdoers.
 We are committed to helping each of our clients recover fair compensation under the law so they can move forward with their life without financial worry.
 It is unfair for innocent victims to be financially hindered when their life is turned upside down by a wrongdoer’s actions.
 Our job is to rectify injustice and hold wrongdoers responsible for their mistakes.